Actuarial-Control-Cycle-T1-2024/group-page-showcase-cc24/README.md

 * [Appendix](#appendix)

 ## Project Summary
-The main purpose of the project is to decrease the mortality rate of current
+The main purpose of the project is to decrease the mortality rate of current SuperLife policyholders, and also increase the profit of the company.
+Thus, a Let Your Health Work For You program has purposed by our team which provides Health Check and Travel Discounts Scheme to customers.

 ## Objectives